miriam-design/anti-portfolio-generator/README.md

 The Output: A dna.json file that acts as the "soul" for the 3D Rendering Engine.

-Online test without AI generation: https://cerulean-crumble-3253f4.netlify.app/
+Online test without AI generation: https://cerulean-crumble-3253f4.netlify.app/ Visit the example DNA of a marketer: https://totem3d-marketer.netlify.app/ Visit the example DNA of a designer: https://totem3d-designer.netlify.app/ Visit the example DNA of a developer: https://totem3d-developer.netlify.app/

 ⚡ Prerequisites
 Before you start, you need two things